MagaluCloud/magalu/mgc/cli/docs/dbaas/instances/snapshots/create/help.md

   -t, --cli.timeout duration     If > 0, it's the timeout for the action execution.
 It's specified as numbers and unit suffix.
                                  Valid unit suffixes: ns, us, ms, s, m and h.
-Examples: 300ms, 1m30s --debug                    Display detailed log information at the debug level --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
+Examples: 300ms, 1m30s --debug                    Display detailed log information at the debug level --env enum                 Environment to use (one of "pre-prod" or "prod") (default "prod") --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
 Use '--output=help' to know more details.
   -r, --raw                      Output raw data, without any formatting or coloring
+      --region enum              Region to reach the service (one of "br-mgl1", "br-ne1" or "br-se1") (default "br-se1") --server-url uri           Manually specify the server to use
 ```